-The London Jazz Festival has come a long way from where it began in 1992.
-Now in its twenty-first year, it’s evolved from the long-standing Camden Jazz Week into an internationally renowned celebration of all things musically deep and delightful, with legends such as Herbie Hancock, Chick Corea and Ornette Coleman headlining recent festivals.
+The EFG London Jazz Festival has come a long way from where it began in 1992.
+Now in its twenty-second year, it’s evolved from the long-standing Camden Jazz Week into an internationally renowned celebration of all things musically deep and delightful, with legends such as Herbie Hancock, Chick Corea and Ornette Coleman headlining recent festivals.

 Listen to our London Jazz Festival playlist

 Gigs in London by monthFind more gigs and festivals in London

 The queen of R&B flew half way around the world to record her new album with London’s brightest young musicians.
 We met her in Whitehall to find out why

 ‘Sometimes I forget I have the same job as Madonna.’
 Matt Berninger, frontman for the indie stars, looks back on 18 months of touring

 A soul man who’s way too cool for school, Curtis Harding joins our rolling guide to the best new acts around

 ‘I don’t look good smiling, so I don’t smile.’
 Lorde has been 2014’s most exciting enigma.
 We talk to the teen queen who’s saved pop from itself

 Pop needed a heroine who could sing, dance and handle a rifle.
 We speak to the sharp-shooting Canadian who answered that call